jtbattle/wangemu/wvdutil/wvdutil_readme.txt

     - with python3, dumping data files contained "bytearray(...)" spew

-    - after installing an updated version of python (3.7), pylint, and mypy, some new warnings were addressed.  some were left to fester because cleaning them up isn't worth it (eg, class(object) isn't necessary in python3, but this code runs in python2 as well)
+    - after installing an updated version of python (3.7), pylint, and mypy, some new warnings were addressed.

+    - the program was significantly restructured to make checking/listing different file formats more regular.  there is still a lot of accreted cruft.

 New features in version 1.5: